-Spanish Pond has a boardwalk and trail providing an opportunity for a quiet walk and connects you to more trails through pine flatwoods, oak hammock, tidal marsh in the neighboring Theodore Roosevelt Area.
+With a boardwalk and trail providing an opportunity for a quiet walk, Spanish Pond connects you to more trails through pine flatwoods, oak hammock, tidal marsh in the neighboring Theodore Roosevelt Area.
 Spanish Pond is located across from the entrance to Fort Caroline National Memorial and is open from sunrise to sunset daily.

 Jacksonville Arboretum & Gardens is a 120-acre urban woodland full of trails for you to explore and enjoy.
 There are three miles of rustic hiking trails wind quietly through a series of distinct ecological habitats.
 Along the trails, benches invite you either to pause and enjoy the view or to get in a good stretch during a vigorous walk.
 Open 8am to 5pm extended to 7pm Monday-Thursday throughout the summer.